symfony/symfony-docs/book/service_container.rst

 Using the Expression Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.4
+    The Expression Language functionality was introduced in Symfony 2.4.

 The service container also supports an "expression" that allows you to inject
 very specific values into a service.

 For example, suppose you have a third service (not shown here), called ``mailer_configuration``,
-which has a ``getMailerMethod`` method on it, which will return a string
+which has a ``getMailerMethod()`` method on it, which will return a string
 like ``sendmail`` based on some configuration.
 Remember that the first argument
 to the ``my_mailer`` service is the simple string ``sendmail``:

 .. include includes/_service_container_my_mailer.rst.inc

-But instead of hardcoding this, how could we get this value from the ``getMailerMethod``
+But instead of hardcoding this, how could we get this value from the ``getMailerMethod()``
 of the new ``mailer_configuration`` service?
 One way is to use an expression:

 .. configuration-block::